2015 Employer Health Benefits Survey

 - There is considerable variation in the amount that employers contribute to savings accounts.

-- Forty-four percent of covered workers are enrolled in a plan with an HRA annual contribution of less than $834 and 23% are enrolled in a plan with a contribution of $1,946 or more for single coverage (Exhibit 8.16).
+- Thirty-three percent of covered workers are enrolled in a plan with an HRA annual contribution of less than $648 (less than 60% of the average) and 20% are enrolled in a plan with a contribution of $1,511 or more (at least 140% of the average) (Exhibit 8.16).

-- Thirty-nine percent of covered workers are enrolled in a plan with an HSA annual contribution of less than $341 and 27% are enrolled in a plan with a contribution of $796 or more for single coverage (Exhibit 8.17).
+- Thirty-nine percent of covered workers are enrolled in a plan with an HSA annual contribution of less than $341 (less than 60% of the average) and 27% are enrolled in a plan with a contribution of $796 or more (at least 140% of the average) for single coverage (Exhibit 8.17).

 Cost Sharing for Office Visits, Outpatient Surgery and Hospital Surgery